SoftwareTree/gilhari_example1/README.md

 - "Add a new user named Alice aged 35 in Boston, MA"
 - "Delete all users older than 50"

-For more information on ORMCP Server, visit: [https://github.com/SoftwareTree/ormcp-server](https://github.com/SoftwareTree/ormcp-server)
+For more information on ORMCP Server, visit: TODO

 ## Development Tools